jmnanony/GettingAndCleaningProject/CodeBook.md

 subject - factor of 1 to 30 identifying each participant activity - factor naming the six activities done by the subjects (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 Each of these base variable names have either "mean"" or "std"" and an "x"", "y"", or "z"" appended to the name.
-These represent with the mean or standard deviation data for each of the 3-axial directions measured. tbodyacc tgravityacc tbodyaccjerk tbodygyro tbodygyrojerk
+These represent with the mean or standard deviation data for each of the 3-axial directions measured:

+* tbodyacc
+* tgravityacc
+* tbodyaccjerk
+* tbodygyro
+* tbodygyrojerk

 Each of these base variable names have either "mean"" or "std"" appended to the name.
-These represent with the mean or standard deviation data for the magnitude calculated from the 3 dimensional signals. tbodyaccmag tgravityaccmag tbodyaccJerkmag tbodygyromag tbodygyroJerkmag
+These represent with the mean or standard deviation data for the magnitude calculated from the 3 dimensional signals:

+* tbodyaccmag
+* tgravityaccmag
+* tbodyaccJerkmag
+* tbodygyromag
+* tbodygyroJerkmag

 The resulting matrix has 2 id variables (subject, activity) and 40 measurement variables.